cap-js/docs/guides/security/aspects.md

 <div class="impl java">

-Use settings <Config java>cds.odataV4.batch.maxRequests</Config> resp. <Config java>cds.odataV2.batch.maxRequests</Config> to limit the amount of queries per OData `$batch`.
+To limit the _amount of queries_ per OData `$batch`, use <Config java>cds.odataV4.batch.maxRequests</Config> or. <Config java>cds.odataV2.batch.maxRequests</Config>

-To prevent clients from requesting too much data, you can define restrictions on `$expands` for your entities:
+To prevent clients from _requesting too much data_, you can define restrictions on `$expands` for your entities:

-- Use `@Capabilities.ExpandRestrictions.Expandable: false` to prevent any expands from the entity.
+- To prevent any expands from the entity:
+  - `@Capabilities.ExpandRestrictions.Expandable: false`
-- Use `@Capabilities.ExpandRestrictions.NonExpandableProperties: [...]` to restrict expands for certain properties.
+- To restrict expands for certain properties:
+  - `@Capabilities.ExpandRestrictions.NonExpandableProperties: [...]`
+- To set maximum allowed depth of an `$expand` from this entity:
+  - `@Capabilities.ExpandRestrictions.MaxLevels: ...`
-- Use `@Capabilities.ExpandRestrictions.MaxLevels: ...` to set maximum allowed depth of an `$expand` from this entity.
-You can set an application-wide limit with <Config java>cds.query.restrictions.expand.maxLevels = \<max depth\></Config> that applies to all entities.
+  - Or you can set an **application-wide limit** with <Config java>cds.query.restrictions.expand.maxLevels = \<max depth\></Config> that applies to all entities.
 Value `-1` indicates absence of limit.

 :::warning
 These restrictions are enforced on 'READ' events on [Application services](/java/cqn-services/#application-services).
 :::

-Good candidates for expand restrictions are associations to the same type (for example, when your entity represents tree or a hierarchy<sup>1></sup>), backlink associations of compositions, or many-to-many associations.
+Good candidates for expand restrictions are associations to the same type (for example, when your entity represents a tree or a hierarchy<sup>1</sup>), backlink associations of compositions, or many-to-many associations.

-<sup>1></sup>Hierarchical requests from the UI5 tree table do not use expand and are not affected by expand restriction.
+> <sup>1</sup>Hierarchical requests from the UI5 tree table do not use expand and are not affected by expand restriction.

 To restrict clients to filter (or not to filter) the data, you can define restrictions on `$filter`:

-- Use `@Capabilities.FilterRestrictions.Filterable: false` to prevent filtering on the entity.
+- To prevent filtering on the entity:
+  -  `@Capabilities.FilterRestrictions.Filterable: false`
-- Use `@Capabilities.FilterRestrictions.RequiresFilter: true` to indicate that clients must send requests with `$filter`.
+- To indicate that clients must send requests with `$filter`:
+  - `@Capabilities.FilterRestrictions.RequiresFilter: true`
-- Use `@Capabilities.FilterRestrictions.RequiredProperties: [...]` to indicate that `$filter` must contain certain properties.
+- To indicate that `$filter` must contain certain properties:
+  - `@Capabilities.FilterRestrictions.RequiredProperties: [...]`
-- Use `@Capabilities.FilterRestrictions.NonFilterableProperties: [...]` to indicate that certain properties are non-filterable.
+- To indicate that certain properties are non-filterable:
+  - `@Capabilities.FilterRestrictions.NonFilterableProperties: [...]`

 </div>